StaringLongingly/Throwdwarf/README.md

 - Press Q, E, or R to search each inventory
 - Type the ID of the item you want to select
 - Press Left Click to use it

+This project is kinda abandonded but if someone likes it I'll keep working on it